-On Sunday, September 30th, 2018, we will again demonstrate outside Eli Lilly.
-On October 1st we will have another day of calls to representatives and senators at the federal and state level.
-We will inform, educate and advocate for lowering insulin prices and increasing access in America.
-We hope you will join us.
+On Sunday, September 30th, 2018, we again demonstrated outside Eli Lilly.
+On October 1st we will had another day of calls to representatives and senators at the federal and state level.
+Advocates around the USA continue to inform, educate and advocate for lowering insulin prices and increasing access in America.

 Our representatives need to know how essential it is for them to tackle the issue of insulin access and affordability and that the high prices being charged by Novo Nordisk, Eli Lilly and Sanofi for insulin are unacceptable.
 You can get engaged right away by using the resources and information on this page.

 At T1International we will continue to work on insulin access and affordability issues on a global scale.
 With your continued passion and energy, we can keep pushing this movement forward.
 We are a very small team with no full-time staff, but we will be here to support you an connect you with others to take action in your local area.

 One thing is for certain, we must keep raising our voices to ensure we are heard!
 If the millions of Americans that are insulin dependent speak up, insulin manufacturers and government representatives will not be able to turn a blind eye to this crisis any longer.